soulsidibe/Soul/README.md

 # Soul
-I'm student in Master 2 and I'm doing Informatique and Telecommunication
+Hi, my name is soul and I'm a software engineer.
+I love sharing my knowledge and being part of innovative projects.